 NEW YORK, NY, July 9, 2021 – AMC Networks today announced that it has greenlit a new AMC Studios series called Dark Winds for AMC+ and AMC.
 Created and executive produced by Graham Roland (Tom Clancy’s Jack Ryan, The Returned, Almost Human, Fringe), the series stars Zahn McClarnon (The Son, Westworld, Fargo), who is also an executive producer, and Kiowa Gordon (The Red Road, Roswell, New Mexico).
 Vince Calandra (Castle Rock, Tom Clancy’s Jack Ryan, Sharp Objects) is showrunner and also an executive producer.
 Chris Eyre will direct the pilot and executive produce.
 Executive producers include George R.R.
-Martin, Robert Redford, Tina Elmo and Vince Gerardis.
+Martin, Robert Redford, Tina Elmo, Vince Gerardis and Anne Hillerman.

 Based on the iconic Leaphorn & Chee book series by Tony Hillerman, Dark Winds is a psychological thriller that follows two Navajo police officers in the 1970s Southwest, as their search for clues in a grisly double murder case forces them to challenge their own spiritual beliefs and come to terms with the trauma of their pasts.
 Season one will include six episodes and is expected to premiere on AMC+ and AMC in 2022.